Deploying customized jobs

 2. Apply the modified FlinkDeployment custom resource.

-To securely connect Flink jobs to a database such as PostgreSQL, MySQL, or Oracle, enable an SSL connection with the database as follows:
+To securely connect Flink jobs to an API server or a database such as PostgreSQL, MySQL, or Oracle, enable an SSL connection as follows:

-1. Ensure you added the CA certificate for your database to the truststore and then created a secret with the truststore.
+1. Ensure that you have added the CA certificate for your database or API server to the truststore, and created a secret that includes the truststore.

 2. Edit the FlinkDeployment custom resource.